-Results: Because of weather conditions during this year, the Guam Police Department were not able to conduct stationary checkpoints.
-However, during the Click It or Ticket Campaign, the Guam Police Department were able to conduct 36 Seat Belt Checkpoints, in which 381 citations were issued.
+Results: During the Click It or Ticket Campaign, the Guam Police Department was able to conduct 40 Seat Belt Checkpoints, in which 1,105 citations were issued.

 → Increase public information and education of the benefits of seat belt/child safety seat usage for adults and children.

-Results: In FY2007, the Office of Highway Safety along with the Partners for Highway Safety conducted five campaign waves, conducted presentations to the Guam Memorial Nurses on child restraint systems and seat belt safety, the Salvation Army homeless division, and the Guam Public School System - Head Start Division.
-A total of 75 parents, nurses, and clients were present.
-More educational presentations will be conducted in 2008 to other non-profit organizations, government agencies/departments, and military installations.
+In addition, the Department of Public Works - Office of Highway Safety together with the Guam Police Department - Highway Patrol Division, and the Department of Public Health & Social Services - Emergency Medical Services for Children, are currently permanent fitting stations and have conducted numerous inspections at their facility, as well as presentations at various schools, daycare centers, private entities, military personnel and community meetings.
+Results: In FY2008, the Office of Highway Safety along with the Partners for Highway Safety conducted six campaign waves, conducted trainings to the Guam Memorial Nurses on child restraint systems and seat belt safety, and the Guam Public School System - Head Start Division.
+A total of 120 parents, nurses, and clients were present.
+More educational presentations will be conducted in 2009 to other non-profit organizations, government agencies/departments, and military installations.